 global – explores trends and issues as they affect the global community.

 Each perspective has a set of topics that promote meaningful communication and enable students to extend their understanding of Korean language and culture.
-The placement of topics under one or more of the three perspectives is intended to provide a specific perspective for the teaching and assessment of the topic.
+The placement of topics are placed under one or more of the three perspectives is intended to provide a specific perspective for the teaching and assessment of the topic.

 Text types and styles of writing

 In learning a language, it is necessary to engage with and/or produce a wide variety of text types and styles of writing.